-IN 1979, William Campbell, a scientist employed by Merck and Company, suggested that one of the company's veterinary products, Ivermectin, should be appraised to combat "river blindness" in humans.
+In 1979, William Campbell, a scientist employed by Merck and Company, hit upon the idea that one of the company's veterinary products, Ivermectin, might be a remedy for 'river blindness' in humans.
 River blindness is a disease that afflicts the poor of tropical Africa and South America.
 It is caused by a parasitic worm, which burrows beneath the skin and commences breeding there.
 Its offspring colonise the skin to such an extent that some people are driven to suicide by the itching that accompanies the growth of these subcutaneous parasites.
 If Campbell was correct in his surmise, then Merck would be able to cure river blindness cheaply and safely.
+Hence he recommended that Ivermectin be evaluated for its suitability in human trials.

-- One problem was that development of a form of Ivermectin suitable for human consumption and the trails required for approval of the new drug would cost more than \$100 million.
-The regions in which river blindness flourished would be unlikely to return a profit on Merck's investment. - A second problem was that proper distribution networks were not available for distribution of the drug in the areas where it was most needed. - A third problem was that even if the drug could be produced and distributed in the tropics, a black market in it could develop that would undermine Merck's sales of Ivermectin for animals.

-In other words, the risks to Merck from Campbell's suggestion were likely to offer a very poor return all round.
+The problem was that development of a form of Ivermectin suitable for human consumption, together with the trails required for approval of the new drug, would cost more than \$100 million.
+The regions in which river blindness flourished would be unlikely to return a profit on Merck's investment.
+A second problem was that proper distribution networks were not available for distribution of the drug in the areas where it was most needed.
+A third problem was that even if the drug could be produced and distributed in the tropics, a black market in it could develop that would undermine Merck's sales of Ivermectin for animals.
+In other words, the risks to Merck from Campbell's suggestion were likely to offer a very poor return all round and could potentially damage the company's market in veterinary products.
+On the other hand, it held the patent for a drug that could potentially save millions of lives and that could improve the living conditions of generations: how could it fail to ascertain whether this drug worked on humans; how could it keep this knowledge to itself?

-What should Merck do?
-What options does it have available?
+In these circumstances, what should Merck do?
+What options would be available to it?
 Is it possible to rank these options according to ethical acceptability?